johanvanhelden/dockerhero/readme.md

 ```

 ### Private composer packages
-If you need to access private composer packages, you might want to link your local `/home/username/.composer` folder (containing your auth.json file) to Dockerhero.
+If you need to access private composer packages, you might want to link your local `/home/username/.composer` folder (containing your auth.json file) and `/home/username/.ssh` folder (containing any SSH keys necessary to clone packages) to Dockerhero.
 You can do so by adding a new volume to the workspace image in your `docker-compose.override.yml`  (if you do not have one,
 [please create it](#overriding-default-settings)) like so:

 ```